Benefits of work at the University of Waikato

 - Free counselling is available for employees and their families through an off campus confidential Employee Assistance Programme (EAP).

-- General staff who are engaged in computer work for at least half of their time, may be entitled to a free eye test and up to a $400 gross reimbursement for spectacles/lenses at two-yearly intervals, subject to certain criteria being met.
+- General staff who are engaged in computer work for at least half of their time, may be entitled to a free eye test and up to a $400 gross reimbursement for spectacles/lenses at two-yearly intervals, subject to certain criteria being met (a Reimbursement Form may be found in iWaikato).

 - Eligible academic staff can apply for generous study leave of up to eight weeks of paid leave for each year of service plus allowances.